Finhaven/EIPs/EIPS/eip-status-codes.md

 ## Abstract

-This standard outlines a set of Ethereum status codes (ESC) in the same vein as HTTP statuses.
+This standard outlines a common set of Ethereum status codes (ESC) in the same vein as HTTP statuses.
 This provides a shared contextual language to allow smart contracts to react to situations autonomously, expose localized error messages to users, and so on.

-The current state of the art is to either `revert` and require human intervention, or return a Boolean pass/fail status.
-Status codes are similar to reverting with a reason, and events, but are aimed at on-chain automation and translation.
+The current state of the art is to either revert and require human intervention, or return a boolean pass/fail status.
+Status codes are similar to reverting with a reason, but aimed at automation and translation.

-While clearly related, status codes are orthogonal to "`revert` with reason".
-ESCs are not limited to rolling back the transaction, and may represent known error states without halting execution.
-They may also represent off-chain conditions, supply a string to `revert`, signal time delays, and more.

 Much like HTTP codes, having a standard set of known codes has many benefits for developers.
 They remove friction from needing to develop your own schemes for every contract, makes inter-contract automation easier, and makes it easier to broadly understand which of the finite states your request produced.
 Importantly, it makes it much easier to distinguish between expected errors states, and truly exceptional conditions that require halting execution.

 ## Motivation